pqrkchqps/diehard-dot-fund-school/facilitators_guide/index.md

-# The Facilitator's Guide to Loomio 🐺
+# The Loomio Facilitation Guide 🐺

- **What if we started from facilitation principles and worked toward understanding software?**
+ **What if we started from facilitation principles and worked toward understanding software?
+This guide goes in-depth about applying key facilitation concepts in the online space.**

 Loomio is made by facilitators, and that plays a huge role in how it has been designed.
 This guide is about revealing more of that context, and translating facilitation concepts from the offline space to the online space.